Confinement-induced Self-Pumping in 3D Active Fluids

 Our results show that coherent flows in channels emerge when the vortices generated by one pair of opposing walls are curtailed by the other pair of walls.
-Comparing the vortex sizes in Fig. \ref{corrlLenfig}(d) with the boundaries of the phase diagram for coherent flow in Fig. \ref{reentrantfig}(d,e) supports this argument: for all confinement geometries with coherent flows, the confinement length in each dimension is smaller than the size of the vortex induced by confinement in the other dimension.
+Comparing the vortex sizes in Fig. \ref{corrlLenfig}d with the boundaries of the phase diagram for coherent flow in Fig. \ref{reentrantfig}d,e supports this argument: for all confinement geometries with coherent flows, the confinement length in each dimension is smaller than the size of the vortex induced by confinement in the other dimension.
 Since the vortex size increases with confinement length, this condition simplifies to the following condition for coherent flow: \emph{the larger confinement dimension has to be smaller than the size of the vortex induced by the smaller confinement dimension}.
 For example, consider a channel with width $W$ and height $H$, such that $W\geq H$.
 For one pair of channel walls separated by $H$ in the z direction, the vortex size in the xy plane is $\ell(H)$.
 We now introduce a new set of walls separated by $W$ in the y direction.
 If $W>\ell(H)$, at least one vortex can form in the xy plane, so the emergent flows will not be net pumping.
-On the other hand, If $W<\ell(H)$, there is not enough space to form a full vortex, so the flows are net pumping.
+On the other hand, if $W<\ell(H)$, there is not enough space to form a full vortex, so the flows are net pumping.
 Since $W\geq H$, coherent flow requires $\ell(H)>H$.
-Note that it is possible to have $\ell(H)<H$ at large $H$ and large activities (Fig. \ref{corrlLenfig}(d)).
+Note that it is possible to have $\ell(H)<H$ (Fig. \ref{corrlLenfig}d) at large $H$.
 Therefore, there exists a maximum confinement length scale beyond which coherent flows cannot be obtained.
+For small activities (eg. $\alpha=5$), the confinement height at which $\ell(H)=H$ is nearly equal to the height at which there ceases to be a well-defined vortex size (Fig. \ref{corrlLenfig}c,d).
+For larger activities (eg. $\alpha=7$), $\ell(H)=H$ at a confinement height smaller than the height at which the minimum of the velocity correlation function disappears (Fig. \ref{corrlLenfig}d).

 Experiments on bacterial suspensions confined in 2D channels have reported a similar requirement for existence of spontaneous flows; coherent flows were obtained when the width of the channel was smaller than the intrinsic bulk vortex size, while full vortices and no coherent flows resulted when the width of the channel was larger than this emergent length scale \cite{Wioland2016}.
+Note however, that even 3D channels with square cross-sections fundamentally differ from 2D channels: to obtain coherent flows, it is not sufficient that each confinement dimension is smaller than a bulk length scale.
+Rather, each confinement dimension has to be smaller than the corresponding confinement-induced length scale.